ropensci/charlatan/README.md

 * numbers in range and from distributions
 * gene sequences
 * geographic coordinates
+* emails
+* URIs, URLs, and their parts
+* IP addresses
 * more coming ...

 Possible use cases for `charlatan`: